Gary Hall Jr.

 Gary Wayne Hall Jr. (born September 26, 1974) is an American former competition swimmer who represented the United States at the 1996, 2000, and 2004 Olympics and won ten Olympic medals (five gold, three silver, two bronze).
 He is a former world record-holder in two relay events.
-Hall is well known for his "pro-wrestling like" antics before a competition; frequently strutting onto the pool deck in boxing shorts and robe, shadow boxing and flexing for the audience.
+Hall is well known for his "pro-wrestling-like" antics before a competition, frequently strutting onto the pool deck in boxing shorts and robe, shadow boxing and flexing for the audience.

-Family
+Early life and swimming

+Hall was born September 26, 1974 in Cincinnati, Ohio.
+He attended the all male private school Brophy College Preparatory, in Phoenix, Arizona where he swam under Coach Bill Doebbler.
+At the 1992 5A State Championships at Hildenbrand Aquatic Center, Hall set a meet record and five state records, and received All American Honors in each of the six swimming events.
+He set a state record of 20.32 in the 50-yard freestyle, and set another state record of 43.85 in the 100-yard freestyle.
+He also swam on teams that set state records in the 200-yard medley relay, the 200-yard freestyle relay, and the 400-yard freestyle relay.
+As a high school swimmer, Hall Jr. was rated first nationally in the 50 and 100-yard freestyle.

 His father, Gary Hall Sr., also competed in three Olympics as a swimmer (1968, 1972, and 1976).
 His maternal uncle, Charles Keating III, swam in the 1976 Olympics, and his maternal grandfather, Charles Keating Jr., was a national swimming champion in the 1940s.

-Career
+Hall's cousin is Chief petty officer Charles Keating IV, a Navy SEAL, who was killed at age 31 in combat with ISIS in Iraq in 2016.
+He was posthumously awarded the Navy Cross for his actions in combat.

+University of Texas

+Hall signed to attend the University of Texas in the Spring of 1993 while at Brophy College Preparatory School.
+During his years at Texas, he swam under Hall of Fame Coach Eddie Reese.
+At Texas, he specialized in freestyle and swam butterfly, and was outstanding in sprint events.
+He won NCAA titles at Texas, and received honors as an All-American, though he did not graduate from the University, needing to shift his focus to international competition.

+Olympics

 1996 Atlanta games

 In his first Olympics at the age of 21 in Atlanta, Hall had only 6 years of swimming experience yet he already had a well-known rivalry with Russia's Alexander Popov.
 Hall and his teammates dominated the relay events, but Popov beat Hall and dominated in the individual events.

 Hall won two individual silvers and two team relay golds at the games, including helping set the world record in both the 400 m freestyle and medley relays.